indrayam/spinnaker-the-hard-way/docs/03-setup-nfs-client-server.md

 sudo systemctl restart nfs-kernel-server
 ```

-## Setup NFS Client on all 9 Kubernetes Cluster Nodes
+## Install NFS Client

+Run these commands on all 9 Kubernetes Cluster Nodes

 The IP address portion in this line:
 `sudo mount 192.168.1.14:/var/nfs/minio /nfs/minio`